American Languages

 Alod knihillatamen Ksakimawoagan, woak Ktallewussowoagan, woak Ktallowilüssowoagan ne wuntschi hallemiwi li hallamagamik.

 Miami (Myaamia)The Miami-Illinois Language by David J. Costa.
 Costa found that there are a lot of variations between sources when it comes to Miami numbers.
 The above are the ones used in the nineteenth and early twentieth centuries.
 He includes as variations: 'one' nkóti; 'five' nyaalanwi and myaaranwi (note that 'fifty' is yaalanomateene.
 I've also found yaalaanwi for 'five'); 'eight' paraare and niišomeneehki; 'nine' nkótimeneehki.
+Another variation of Miami numbers is here.
 As I hazily remember from some source, Miami died out in the 1960s in Oklahoma.
 Some partial speakers may have been found among the Miami of Indiana as late as the 1970s, but no formally trained linguist ever studied the language of the last speakers!

-There are now a few books and a CD available through the Myaamia Project at Miami University and the Miami Nation of Oklahoma.
+There are now a few books and a CD available through the Myaamia Project at Miami University (Oxford, Ohio) and the Miami Nation of Oklahoma.
 There is also a brief article at Endangered Languages.

-Shawnee (Šaawanwa? or Sawanwa)An Introduction to the Shawnee Language by Ronald L. Chrisley.
+Shawnee (Šaawanooki)An Introduction to the Shawnee Language by Ronald L. Chrisley.
 There are now probably fewer than 200 speakers of Shawnee.

 Ottawa (Odawa or Nishnaabemwin)Nishnaabemwin Reference Grammar by J. Randolph Valentine.
 He has an alternative for 'four': naanin.

-Ottawa is a dialect of Ojibwe.
+Ottawa is part of Ojibwe.
+Ojibwe is best described a group of dialects or closely related languages.
 Ojibwe is known by a lot of different names, some of which vary depending on which dialect one is referring to: Anishnaabemowin, Anishinaabemowin, Anishinabe, Ojibwa, Ojibwe, Odaawa, Odaawaa, Ojibwemowin, Ojibway, Chippewa.
 There are over 150 bands of Ojibwe.
 One form of Ojibwe "shades into" Cree (Oji-Cree or Severn Ojibwe) so Cree is understandable to some Ojibwe.
 Algonquin is reckoned to be a (rather divergent) dialect of Ojibwe.

 One difference between Ottawa and other forms of Ojibwe is that Ottawa tends to drop some unstressed vowels as in 'three' and 'ten' above.
 In Ojibwe they're niswi and midaaswi.
 I've also come across the Ojibwe forms bezhik for 'one', niish for 'two', niiwiin for 'four', naanwan for 'five', and (n)ingodwaaswi for 'six'.
 The source for much of this is native-languages.org.
 You can click yourself silly with the links they have there.